cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

-### Binned Likelihoods in Combine
+### Binned Likelihoods using Templates

-Although customizations are possible, binned likelihood models can be defined by the user by providing simple inputs such as a set of histograms and systematic uncertainties.
+Binned likelihood models can be defined by the user by providing simple inputs such as a set of histograms and systematic uncertainties.
+These likelihood models are referred to as template-based because they rely heavily on histograms as templates for building the full likelihood function.

 Here, we describe the details of the mathematical form of these likelihoods.
 As already mentioned, the likelihood can be written as a product of two parts: